zacki744/edutask/README.md

 This will setup a network with three separate containers, one for each component.
 You can then access the system via a browser at http://localhost:3000.
+You can specify the output port by changing the `PORT_FRONTEND` environment variable in the `.env` file.

 ### Setup Local

+Setting the system up locally requires you to handle all three components yourself, but gives you the option to only run parts of the system.

 #### Prerequisites